System design mapping for games

 Grows with you

 Start simple.
-Add structure as prototypes become real systems.
-No “GDD rewrite” phase required.
+Add structure as prototypes become real systems — no big-bang documentation rewrite when a mechanic lands.

 Build with iteration in mind.